Medical Writing after BDS: A Career Guide

 Contact Us

-It is vital to build a portfolio before networking and looking for opportunities.
+It is essential to build a portfolio before networking and seeking opportunities.
 A Portfolio is a collection of all your sample work.

 All the sample work included in the portfolio can be built through internships and freelance jobs.

-This can increase your credibility, volunteering for research projects, and writing for medical journals.
+This can enhance your credibility by volunteering for research projects and publishing in medical journals.

 Joining LinkedIn can help you build professional relationships as well as position you to network with people hiring for medical writers.